Five Real Life Haunted Places

 Founded in 1908 by a eugenics doctor, the school was created in an attempt to cleanse society of its “undesirable” inhabitants, including “the simple minded,” criminals and the “sexually immoral.”
 Like other similar institutions of the time, it was full of cruelties.
 Whether it was brutal forced sterilizations or the 1955 murder of a severely disabled child, this school was definitely not fun and games.
 Read more about the Ladd School.

 This stuff is way too freaky to be real, right?
 Relive the real-life horror of the Harrisville house by watching the acclaimed movie, The Conjuring.
 It’s the 1970s, and a normal family moves into an unassuming home in the boonies.
 Only, this was the former property of a deceased Satanist named Bathsheba who killed her own daughter to appease the Devil.
-See what all the fright was about by renting the film and viewing from the comfort of your own safe, living room.
+The house was put on the market late last month and is pending sale, so click here see for yourself what all the fright is about.

-The Biltmore may seem like a lovely place to stay, but with Stephen King and Robert Bloch (Bates Motel) drawing inspiration from its hellish tales, there’s much more than meets the eye.
-The hotel was built with the backing of a Satanist who performed various rituals in its halls and was the scene of murders galore during Prohibition — think moonshine-induced brawls.
-Some signs of its violent past still linger, and guests have actually disappeared from its corridors as recently as 2008.
+The Graduate may seem like a lovely place to stay, but with Stephen King and Robert Bloch (Bates Motel) drawing inspiration from its hellish tales, there’s much more than meets the eye.
+Back in the day, the hotel was built with the backing of a Satanist who performed various rituals in its halls and was the scene of murders galore during Prohibition — think moonshine-induced brawls.
+Once known as the Biltmore, it now goes by the Graduate.
+Think it’s still haunted?
 Check in if you dare.

 “Lizzie Borden took an ax and gave her mother forty whacks.
 When she saw what she had done, she gave her father forty-one.”
-So goes the catchy rhyme that is a brief slice of the complicated and horrifying story of Lizzie Borden, like a Victorian version of The Shining (Here’s Lizzie!).
-Did Lizzie kill her mother and father with an ax on that fated day in 1892?
-Was she in a state of fugue or was their some other sinister reason?
-The case still remains a mystery.
-The Lizzie Borden house is now a bed and breakfast just over the border in nearby Fall River.
+So goes the catchy rhyme that is a brief slice of the complicated and horrifying story of Lizzie Borden.
+Lizzie was acquitted, but locals still wonder: Did Lizzie kill her stepmother and father with an ax on that fated day in 1892?
+Intrepid guests can stay the night to figure it out for themselves.